bartcui/Game-Engine-Rust/README.md

 ---
 ## **2. Objective**
 Our goal is to design a small 2D game engine in Rust, built on top of Bevy for turn-based and grid-based puzzle games.
 We will use Bevy’s ECS, scheduling, and plugin model, and extend it with a deterministic turn scheduler and a grid-native utility layer.
-The engine will allow game developers to load grid levels from data files and provide reproducible gameplay using seeded random numbers and replays.
-We will create a demo that showcases level loading, scene changing (Menu → Game In → Game Over), and simple gameplay with full player and opponent movements.
+The engine aims to provide a data-driven structure where levels can be authored in external JSON files, loaded at runtime, and played through a consistent turn cycle using Bevy’s ECS and scheduling system.

+The system is designed to handle core gameplay components such as player actions, simple AI behaviour, collisions, traps, doors, and goal detection, all operating on a tile-based grid with occupancy tracking and world-grid coordinate mapping.
+To support a complete gameplay loop, the engine includes scene management for navigating between the main menu, gameplay, pause overlay, level completion screen, and final game over state.
+A turn counter HUD, pause menu, and level-progression system enable users to experience multiple stages in sequence.

+Overall, the project aims to provide a functional foundation for building small deterministic puzzle games, offering clear state transitions, reproducible turn logic, and an easy-to-extend architecture for future gameplay features.

 ## **3. Features**